tlanettepollard/ToDoApp-TLP/codenotes.md

 ### 02/18/2022

 Hi.
 Started early this morning.
 Finally figured out why I was having an undefined error for my Sass variables.
 I also changed the folder back to scss.
+I learned today about making a unique ToDo task using name and adding props to the ToDoList Component.

 ---